Welcome to WebStorm help!

 For advanced users

-For those who want to learn more about WebStorm, the topics in the General Guidelines part provides information about creating projects, configuring their structure, using version control systems, etc. From the part Using Remote Environments you will learn how to work with remote servers, Docker images, and Vagrant boxes right from WebStorm.
+For those who want to learn more about WebStorm, the topics in the General Guidelines part provide information about creating projects, configuring their structure, using version control systems, etc. In the part Deploying your application you will learn how to work with remote servers, Docker images, and Vagrant boxes right from WebStorm.